juliogomez/devops/README.md

 **Only on WORKER nodes**

-* Configure your *worker* nodes to join the Kubernetes cluster with the output you obtained from the *master* node and saved in your laptop:
+* Configure your *worker* nodes to join the Kubernetes cluster with the output you obtained from the *master* node and saved in your workstation:

   ```shell
   sudo kubeadm join ...